sandboxie-plus/sandboxie-docs/Content/SandboxMenu.md

 ### Sandbox Sub-Menu

 One or more sub-menus appear for each sandbox defined.
-The default configuration includes only one sandbox named _DefaultBox_, but more can be added using the [Create New Sandbox](SandboxMenu#create) command.
+The default configuration includes only one sandbox named _DefaultBox_, but more can be added using the [Create New Sandbox](SandboxMenu.md#create-new-sandbox) command.
 Each sub-menu contains the following commands:

 *   The _Run Sandboxed_ sub-sub-menu is used to start programs under the supervision of Sandboxie:

 *   The _Web Browser_ command starts the system (default) Web browser.
-    (Note: If the wrong program starts, use the [Default Browser utility](http://windowsxp.mvps.org/defaultbrowser.htm) to fix this.)
+    (Note: If the wrong program starts, see [Frequently Asked Questions](FrequentlyAskedQuestions.md#why-does-the-wrong-program-start-when-i-run-my-default-web-browser-sandboxed) to fix this.)

 *   The _Email Reader_ command starts the system (default) email reader